randriksen/randriksen.github.io/_posts/2023-09-04-dealing-with-azure-licenses-and-nested-groups.md

 * Choose "Security"
 * Give it a name
 * Click on "Add dynamic query"
 * MemberOf isn't yet supported in the rule builder.
   Select Edit to write the rule in the Rule syntax box.
   Example user rule: user.memberof -any (group.objectId -in ['groupId', 'groupId'])
-  Example device rule: device.memberof -any (group.objectId -in ['groupId', 'groupId'])
 * Choose the groups you want to assign the license to.
 * Click "Select"
 * Click "Create"